Hong Kong protesters turn to social media to organise and mobilise themselves

 Telegram on the front line

-Davis, a fourth-year university student, who declines to reveal his full name, participates as a frontline protester in the anti-extradition bill protests, which have gripped this city for months.
+Davis, a fourth-year university student, who declines to reveal his full name, participates as a frontline protester in the anti-extradition bill protests, which have gripped the city for months.
 Like many other Hong Kong young people, the 21-year-old takes to the streets to demand political self-determination and autonomy of this city.

-Different from conventional social movement, this pro-democracy campaign sparked by a controversial and now-abandoned bill is leaderless, faceless and nameless.
+Different from conventional social movements, this pro-democracy campaign sparked by a controversial and now-abandoned bill is leaderless, faceless and nameless.
 Without veteran political leaders directing courses of action, this time, Hong Kong protesters adopt a citizen self-mobilisation approach: they turn to social media platforms to organise themselves.

 “We acquire information from Telegram and discuss our next steps at the scene accordingly,” Davis says, describing how he communicates and makes decisions collectively with other frontline protesters.
 He says they freely share their opinions on the spot and those who are more familiar with the area they are in will point out some secret escape routes only residents of that particular district know.

 Telegram is an encrypted messaging app which allows users to create public channels to share information.
 Users can also create smaller private chat groups to have conversations without displaying their telephone numbers or identities so that they can be protected from potential monitoring by authorities.
-This app has become one of the most downloaded apps in this city amid the ongoing protests, according to mobile data provider Sensor Tower.
+This app has become one of the most downloaded apps in the city amid the ongoing protests, according to mobile data provider Sensor Tower.

 Some public channels which provide instant information on the movement, have up to more than 200,000 subscribers, representing over 2 per cent of Hong Kong’s entire population.
-The information usually comes from reports and citizens who call themselves “sentries”, tipping off the channels first-hand updates about locations of police and traffic situations.
+The information usually comes from news reports and citizens who call themselves “sentries”, tipping off the channels first-hand updates about locations of police and traffic situations.
 The immediate access to information facilitates protesters’ wildcat and guerrilla-like actions, which invokes the Bruce Lee-inspired “Be Water” philosophy.

 Davis says sometimes frontline protesters quarrel with each other because of their different views on what to do next.
 “But if someone starts taking action, we will end our arguments,” he says.
 “We don’t reproach other protesters as we stick to the principle of ‘not splitting up’.”